HzFu/REFUGE_baseline/README.md

 ----------------

 1. MNet and DENEt are trained on ORIGA dataset (650 disc center fundus images with size 3072 × 2048).
 2. Since the image in ORIGA dataset is the disc center, the size 800 × 800 is suitable.
 However, for REFUGE Challenge, the image is macular center, and the black background outside the fundus view will disturb the MNet.
-Base on this issue, we change the crop disc ROI to size 600 × 600.
+Base on this issue, we change the crop disc ROI to size 600 × 600 ("DiscROI_size" in Code).

 Evaluation on Training Data:
 ----------------------------------
 We evaluate the baselines on training data, i.e., 400 Zeiss Visucam images (2124×2056 pixels). **Note that we load the model parameters of MNet and DENet trained on ORIGA dataset directly without any fine-tuning.**

-**Segmentation Result:** (IOU)
+**Segmentation Result:**

+By IOU score.

 |    |  Disc  |  Cup  |  Avg. |
 | ---------- | --- |  ---  |  ---  |
 | MNet  |   0.7090 | 0.8628 | 0.7859 |

-**Glaucoma Screening Result:** (ROC and AUC)
+**Glaucoma Screening Result:**

+By ROC and AUC score.

 <img src="figure/ROC_for_TrainingData.jpg" border="0" width="500" height="400">